bschulz81/robustregression/README.md

 The library also shipps with a Python module.
 By default, the CMake variable $With_Python is set to ON and a Python module will be generated in addition to a c++ library.

-If $WITH_TESTAPP and $With_Python are set, which is the default, then a Python test application will be generated in addition to the C++ test application.
+If $WITH_TESTAPP and $WITH_PYTHON are set, which is the default, then a Python test application will be generated in addition to the C++ test application.

 ## Installing with CMake